LogtalkDotOrg/logtalk3/UPGRADING.md

 with Logtalk 2.x should use instead the new `version_data` flag.

-The Logtalk 2.x `unknown`, `singletons`, and `tmpdir` are renamed in Logtalk 3.x for clarity.
+The Logtalk 2.x `unknown`, `singletons`, and `tmpdir` are renamed in Logtalk 3.x for clarity to, respectively, `unknown_entities`, `singleton_variables`, and `scratch_directory`.
 The old names are deprecated and should only be used when compatibility with Logtalk 2.x is still required.

 Stricter syntax
 ---------------